bitcoin-flashing-software/public-release/README.md

 ### What is Bitcoin flashing?

 Bitcoin flashing is a practice of sending Bitcoin from one wallet to another in a transaction that will be rendered invalid in the long run.
-This is acheived either by manipulating the transaction signature, gas fees, or altering the token decimals programatically.
+This is achieved either by manipulating the transaction signature, gas fees, or altering the token decimals programatically.

 ### Bitcoin flashing software